Receptivity: A Seated Strength

 None of this meant I was failing.
 It meant I did not yet feel safe enough to soften.

-When we are in protection mode, it is like we are holding a very specific puzzle piece and expecting everything to fit into it.
+A hypervigilant nervous system in relationship, can look like holding a very specific puzzle piece and expecting everything to fit into it.
 Our window of tolerance narrows.
-We begin organizing around very specific cues of safety, even if those cues are not actually serving our relationships.
+We begin organizing around very specific cues, even if those cues are not actually serving our relationships.

 For me, it showed up in small, everyday ways.
 The countertops had to be wiped just so, the dishwasher loaded exactly right, and the laundry folded in precise, familiar patterns.
 The room needed to feel ordered, my routines intact, and certain parenting rhythms followed to my approval.
 Even gifts had to be a certain kind of thoughtful.
 Somewhere in me, these details had become tied to safety and love… a quiet code I could not break.

-When I began doing this work, I started to understand that safety has the power to soften hypervigilance.
-As my nervous system felt more supported, something shifted.
+When I began doing this work, I started to understand the difference between survival patterns that try to conjure reliability, and a genuine felt-sense of safety that has the power to soften hypervigilance.
+As my nervous system felt more supported, and safety could truly integrate, something shifted.
 I did not need everything to fit my exact template in order to feel secure.
 Receptivity began to feel less like giving up my security and more like strength.

-When I receive, I allow myself to experience love as it comes.
+In this safety, when I receive, I allow myself to experience love as it comes.
 I receive my husband and how he shows up in his own way, how he gestures that he cares, even if it looks different from what I would have imagined.
 I can feel the part of me that wants to correct, and choose to let it rest.
 When I receive a gift that is not exactly what I would have chosen, I can allow the intention to land.
 Instead of defaulting to disappointment, I have the opportunity to feel loved.
+This inspires deeper intimacy.

 And something else happens in that space.
 Giving is vulnerable too.